 The time-profile of production from a standard north-facing PV unit in Melbourne has been chosen as the basis for constructing these weights.
-Specifically, historical data for the half-hourly production of a standard unit of this kind has been obtained by the ESC from AEMO and ROAM Consulting for Melbourne for the period 2004-05 to 2011-12.
-The ESC has used an eight-year average of the values in these profiles relating to each ordered half-hourly period to derive a 'weather normalised' profile covering 17,520 half-hourly periods over a year.
+Specifically, historical data for the half-hourly production of a standard unit of this kind has been obtained by the Commission from AEMO and ROAM Consulting for Melbourne for the period 2004-05 to 2011-12.
+The Commission has used an eight-year average of the values in these profiles relating to each ordered half-hourly period to derive a 'weather normalised' profile covering 17,520 half-hourly periods over a year.
 This profile has been used as the weights for the purpose of constructing the FiT.

 Using this approach, the energy value of embedded generation has been estimated for 2014 at 7.2 c/kWh, and when the uplift associated with the distribution loss factor is taken into account, the overall value of embedded generation is estimated to be 7.6 c/kWh.
 This estimate is broadly consistent with the prevailing FiT rate of 8.0 c/kWh.
-Given the scope for forecasting error, the ESC's view is that the difference does not warrant a change to the prevailing FiT rate of 8.0 c/kWh.
+This difference is small relative to the scope for forecasting error, and in the Commission's view there is a benefit in retaining the prevailing FiT rate of 8.0 c/kWh for the 2014 calendar year in order to provide stability for embedded generators and minimise administrative costs for industry participants.